JAP4610 – Readings in Japanese Studies

-This reading course is designed to meet individual needs of Master's students within the programme option Japanese Studies after the student has selected a topic of the master’s thesis and has been assigned a supervisor (JAP4010 – Theory and Method in the Study of Modern Japan).
+This reading course is designed to meet individual needs of Master's students within the programme option Japanese Studies after the student has selected a topic of the master’s thesis and has been assigned a supervisor (JAP4010 – Theory and Method in Japanese Studies).
 In consultation with the supervisor, you compile your own reading list on a subject area related to the topic of your planned Master's thesis.
 The choice of literature should provide a good general basis of information on your topic and its wider significance.
 The literature should include a broad range of issues and perspectives.

 The reading list should be around 1000 pages and must be approved by your supervisor and the course teacher.
 At least 10% of the reading list should be in Japanese.
 If the subject area is closely related to lower level courses, the reading list must be more advanced (representing in-depth theoretical or thematic study) and cannot include literature that has been used at earlier levels.

 - critically read research literature both in English and Japanese, form opinions on the issues involved, and present them.

 - summarize and present a research debate in an independent and reflected manner.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.